jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

   (b) living with the father of the child as a de facto partner at the time the child was born.
 (3A) For the purposes of subsections (2) and (3), the mother and father of a child may be in a de facto relationship even if— (a) either parent is under 16; or
-  (b) either parent is aged 16 or 17 and consent for the relationship (as referred to in section 29A(2) of the Interpretation Act 1999) has not been given.
+  (b) either parent is aged 16 or 17 and consent for the relationship (as referred to in section 14(2) of the Legislation Act 2019) has not been given.
 (4) On the death of the father or the mother, the surviving parent, if he or she was then a guardian of the child, is the sole guardian of the child.
 (5) This section is subject to sections 18 to 34, and therefore does not limit or affect the appointment of 1 or more additional guardians (for example, an additional testamentary guardian of the child appointed by the deceased parent under section 26(2)) or an order (relating to guardianship of the court) under section 33(1).